villaca13/WhetherWeather202501/README.md

 3. ***Settings***
     - City checkboxes: enable/disable a city that is shown on the dashboard page
     - Preferences
+        1. Button - Reset all preferences: - it will clear up the local storage.
-        1. Show Map (Default: enabled): hide/show Embedded map on city focus
+        2. Show Map (Default: enabled): hide/show Embedded map on city focus
-        2. Show 12-hour forecast ( Default: enabled): if enabled, show hourly forecast for the next 12 hours, otherwise it shows only 6 hours
+        3. Show 12-hour forecast ( Default: enabled): if enabled, show hourly forecast for the next 12 hours, otherwise it shows only 6 hours
-        3. Show Rain (Default: enabled): Show the rain precipitation probability on both the hourly forecast and the daily weather details
+        4. Show Rain (Default: enabled): Show the rain precipitation probability on both the hourly forecast and the daily weather details
-        4. Show Feels Like (Default: enabled): Show the max feels like temperature on both hourly forecast and day weather details
+        5. Show Feels Like (Default: enabled): Show the max feels like temperature on both hourly forecast and day weather details
-        5. Dark Theme (Default: enabled): Select dark theme for the website; otherwise, it is light.
+        6. Dark Theme (Default: enabled): Select dark theme for the website; otherwise, it is light.

-- **WEBSITE hidden functions below:**
+4. ***WEBSITE hidden functions below:***
---- CITIES selected on the settings page are stored in the local storage and loaded on the next access.
+    - CITIES selected on the settings page are stored in the local storage and loaded on the next access.
---- PREFERENCES selected on the settings page are stored in the local storage and loaded on the next access.
+    - PREFERENCES selected on the settings page are stored in the local storage and loaded on the next access.
---- LAST SEEN CITY is saved in the local storage and loaded on the next access.
+    - LAST SEEN CITY is saved in the local storage and loaded on the next access.
---- DEFAULT CITY is the first one in the list.
+    - DEFAULT CITY is the first one in the list.

 ---